5800X PBO Limits Not Changing?

 Fact Checked by: Tom David

 Why are the 5800X PBO Limits Not Changing?
 This is something that most PC enthusiasts and overclockers experience when trying to overclock Ryzen 7 5800X processor.
-When the PBO limits do not shift as needed, it can help your CPU achieve its maximum clocking frequency or maintain proper temperatures.
+When the PBO limits do not shift as needed, it can help your CPU achieve its maximum clocking frequency or maintain proper temperatures of 5800X.
 It is important to understand the causes of this issue because wrong settings or configurations can result in low efficiency, possible overheating, or even component failure.

 What Are the Common Problems Users Face with 5800X PBO Limits Not Changing?